-To help with this, find various links on Get Mutual including Raising Finance and Running a Co-op.
+To help with this, find various links on Get Mutual including Raise Finance and Run a Co-op.
 BCCM was asked by the Australian Accounting Standards Board to produce these helpful FAQs on financial reporting for CMEs.
 The BCCM’s Notes for smaller mutuals and co-ops also provides links to resources on financial reporting obligations.

 Services and Associates